 Taking Saylor's Open Courses

-The Saylor Foundation (under its legal name, The Constitution Foundation) was established in 1999 and is dedicated to reducing the cost of education and expanding access to quality open educational resources.
-Open courses offered by the Saylor Foundation have been designed by trained instructional designers and subject matter experts.
+The Saylor Academy (under its legal name, The Constitution Foundation) was established in 1999 and is dedicated to reducing the cost of education and expanding access to quality open educational resources.
+Open courses offered by the Saylor Academy have been designed by trained instructional designers and subject matter experts.
 On the surface, these courses resemble syllabi.
 They contain learning outcomes, time advisories and break the course down into individual units.
 Within these units, students will find educational materials such as readings, videos, activities and assessments.
 Additionally, students have access to an e-portfolio account and student discussion boards where students can track their progress and access to the Saylor learning community, where they can find additional support.

 Saylor courses are different from Thomas Edison State College courses in three important ways.